 A2.2.1 Critical engine components and primary assemblies that shall be used for this test method are listed.
-The bearings, gears, seals, covers, special fittings or hardware, and gaskets manufactured by Waukesha Engine Division are applicable to each critical assembly shall also be considered critical.
+The bearings, gears, seals, covers, special fittings or hardware and gaskets manufactured by Waukesha Engine Division and applicable to each critical assembly shall also be considered critical.

-A2.2.2 Crankcase Assembly-Model CFR-48 (109520) (see Fig. A2.1, CFR-48 Crankcase-Sectional Views) specified to include the following major items:
+A2.2.2 Crankcase Assembly-Model CFR-48 (109520) (see Fig. A2.1) specified to include the following major items: